ZenMagick/ZenMagick/zenmagick/plugins/request/zm_smarty/Readme.txt

 4) Select the new theme (smartyDefault)
 5) Install the plugin using the ZenMagick Plugin Manager.
-6) Configure the path to your Smarty installation, for example '/usr/local/lib/php/Smarty' If the value is left empty, the plugin will expect Smarty in '[PLUGIN_DIR]/smarty'
+6) Configure the path to your Smarty installation, for example '/usr/local/lib/php/Smarty' If the path is left empty, the plugin will expect Smarty in '[PLUGIN_DIR]/smarty'

-You may either use the included theme for further development or take a copy.
+You may either use the included theme for further development or take a copy and start your own.
-Smarty themes **do not support theme defaults**, so you'll have to include everything you need in order to work properly.
+Smarty themes **do not support theme defaults**, so you'll have to include everything you need in your theme in order to work properly.

 Configuration